 While both tests measure the same limit, the blind test will give you results that are probably closer to your real life listening experience.
 Instead of generating a pure sine sweep such as in our initial test, we are now using white noise.
 Noise induces a masking effect: the sound produced in your audible range will now mask the frequencies located at the very edge of your hearing range, reducing your audible frequency range.

 Using noise also minimizes the side effects of aliasing (by masking the aliased frequencies as well).

+The first one plays back full range white noise, with frequencies extending up to 22 kHz.
 The second file plays back a low-pass filtered noise, with no sonic content above 20 kHz.
-Listen to both files: if you think you can hear a difference try the test below, otherwise pick a lower cutoff frequency (change the target value on top of this page).
+Listen to both files: if you think you can hear a difference try the test below, otherwise pick a lower cutoff frequency at the top of this column.

-Otherwise, increase the limit:
+Otherwise, increase the limit: not avail .

 Is AudioCheck free?
 Not for me.
 Your support keeps this site running and growing without ads.
 Every donation gets rewarded with an access to • uncompressed .wav files downloads, for every test • sample rates up to 192 kHz, in the tone generator section • a suggestion box, on every page • no ads, never.

 If you already are a patron, please log in.

 Ads will disappear with 3 visitors contributing today.
 Still missing 3...